 Scrape the mixture into your microwaveable bowl.
 Now microwave on high for around 7 minutes or until a knife comes out clean.

-Turn the microwaved mixture on to a cooling rack.
-Leave it ‘bottom side up’ to get rid of any condensation.
+Turn the microwaved mixture onto a cooling rack.
+Leave it ‘bottom side up to get rid of any condensation.

 Allow the treats to cool, keep some in the fridge for immediate use, and freeze the rest for another day.

 Once done, place the cubes on greaseproof paper in a roasting tin.
-Place the roasting tin in the middle of the over for around 2 hours or more.
+Place the roasting tin in the middle for around 2 hours or more.
 This will cause the chicken to be dark brown and completely dry like the jerky you buy in the shops – cooking it thoroughly prevents it from going rancid after a few days.

 Place on a rack to cool.
-Once cool keep in an airtight container
+Once cool, keep in an airtight container